 First impressions may be important, but do they have the power to overshadow poor performance in the workplace?
 Dr. Dirk Black, assistant professor of accountancy at the School of Accountancy, looked at how positive first impressions of professional baseball players might allow them to progress in the minor leagues despite performing poorly on the field.

 “My research looks at how we use information to promote people to different jobs,” said Black, whose paper, “Do First Impressions Last?
-The Impact of Initial Assessments and Subsequent Performance on Promotion Decisions,” published in Management Science this October.
+The Impact of Initial Assessments and Subsequent Performance on Promotion Decisions,” published in Management Science.
 “The samples we looked at are derived from minor league baseball.
 It’s a nice sample because the tasks in baseball are well-defined, and we’re only looking at pitchers.
 It’s a standard job across baseball.”

 Black, who joined the University of Nebraska–Lincoln College of Business in 2018, emphasized how everything players do is observable on the field and recorded into digestible data sets.
 First impressions derive from looking at the spot each play was drafted.
 The higher the draft pick, the better first impression a player made on their team.

 “We examine how employers weight their first impression versus on-field performance in promoting players through different levels of minor league baseball.
 The objective is to see whether promotion decisions management makes at the major league level are consistent with player performance,” he said.